 -- / --

-• (Grand)parenting applications: training children to know God’s word (continued)
+• (Grand)parenting applications: training child to respect and obey authority (continued)

 Specific Goal